On the Topic of IVIG to “Treat” PPS

 Acquisition of the PPS drug development project creates new clinical research and therapeutic treatment areas for Grifols.
 "Exploring the treatment of PPS consistent with our mission of developing therapies for chronically ill and underserved patient populations," said Ramon Riera, Director of Global Sales and Marketing for Grifols.
 Currently there are no therapies approved for the treatment of PPS.

 It doesn’t appear to me that Grifols “is investing in the PPS community”.
 Xepol hasn’t been heard from since.
+We must all be careful of the false hopes that can come with “new” information that has yet to be proven.

 Talk to your physician.